snowhork/snap_git/README.md

 # snapshooting
 `snapshooting` periodically git checkout (for temporary branch) and commit and push and notify to slack.

-Highly recommended using for **private** repository. (otherwise, a secret key is pushed unexpectedly for public repository).
+Highly recommended using for **private** repository. (otherwise, some secret keys will be pushed unexpectedly for public repository).

 Currently, `GITHUB_ACCESS_TOKEN` is required for checking if target repository is private.